How to Say Welcome in Arabic: A Deep Dive into Greetings and Cultural Nuances

 4. أَهْلاً بِكِ (Ahlan biki) - Welcome (Feminine Singular)

 Similar to the above, ah-lan bi-ki (ah-lan bi-kee) is used to welcome a single female.
-The "ki" is the feminine singular pronoun "you."
-Always pay attention to the gender of the person you are greeting.
+That's why the "ki" is the feminine singular pronoun "you. " Always pay attention to the gender of the person you are greeting.

 5. أَهْلاً بِكُمْ (Ahlan bikum) - Welcome (Masculine Plural)